jwlee823/largeN/README.md

 ====

 * read the subroutine set_suN_generator
-* implement the suN matrices by ourselves
+* implement the suN matrices for ourselves
 * need to intall GSL (GNU Scientific Library).
 We are going to build everything based on GSL; we don't want to invent wheels.

 DEPENDENCE